 CISA, NSA, and NIST urge organizations to review the joint factsheet and to begin preparing now by creating quantum-readiness roadmaps, conducting inventories, applying risk assessments and analysis, and engaging vendors.
 For more information and resources related to CISA’s PQC work, visit Post-Quantum Cryptography Initiative.

-CISA released seven Industrial Control Systems (ICS) advisories on June 5, 2025.
+CISA released nine Industrial Control Systems (ICS) advisories on July 22, 2025.
 These advisories provide…

-CISA has added one new vulnerability to its Known Exploited Vulnerabilities (KEV) Catalog, based on evidence…
+CISA has added four new vulnerabilities to its Known Exploited Vulnerabilities (KEV) Catalog, based on evidence…

-CISA, the Federal Bureau of Investigation (FBI), and the Australian Signals Directorate’s Australian Cyber Security…
+CISA, in partnership with the Federal Bureau of Investigation (FBI), the Department of Health and…

-CISA added five new vulnerabilities to its Known Exploited Vulnerabilities (KEV) Catalog, based on evidence of…
+CISA has added one new vulnerability to its Known Exploited Vulnerabilities Catalog, based on evidence of…

 This website uses cookies.